 Q: What makes a good quality latex?

 There are all kinds of ways to make a latex mattress.
-How the bed is manufactured does make the difference.
-Some companies add fillers or silicates to their foam, thereby using less pure latex and saving money.
+How the bed is manufactured does make a difference.
+Some companies add fillers or silicates to their foam, thereby using less pure latex.
 But these additives do affect the foam’s durability and performance.
 They also degrade the mattresses health.
-European Sleep Works mattresses contain no fillers, synthetics, volatile chemicals or flame retardants.
+European Sleep Works’ latex contains no fillers, harmful volatile chemicals or flame retardants.
 We source our foam from companies that use the best manufacturing methods, starting with the most durable and cleanest natural latex foam they can find.
-All of our natural latex foam is then thoroughly washed to remove soaps and residual chemicals used in production, as well as naturally-ocuring excess proteins.
+All of our natural latex foam is then thoroughly washed to remove soaps and residual chemicals used in production, as well as naturally-occurring excess proteins.
 Additionally, Oeko-Tex, a respected independent testing board, has certified our foams as environmentally safe and clean.
-Unlike other manufacturers that combine layers of latex foam with layers of polyurethane or memory foam that off-gas chemicals, we only use solid foam cores made of 100% natural latex.
+Unlike other manufacturers that combine layers of latex foam with layers of polyurethane or memory foam that off-gas chemicals, we only use solid foam cores made of all-natural latex.

 Choosing A Natural Latex Mattress – Questions To Ask